kubeflow/website/content/en/docs/components/training/overview.md

   alt="Training Operator Overview"
   class="mt-3 mb-3">

-Training Operator is responsible to schedule the appropriate Kubernetes workloads to implement various distributed training strategies for different ML frameworks.
+Training Operator is responsible for scheduling the appropriate Kubernetes workloads to implement various distributed training strategies for different ML frameworks.
 The following examples show how Training Operator allows to run distributed PyTorch and TensorFlow on Kubernetes.